tranquilit/WAPT-Documentation/source/security/enable-check-certificate.rst

 :file:`C:\\Program Files (x86)\\WAPT\\wapt-get.ini` and it builds its configuration file :file:`C:\\Users\\admin\\AppData\\Local\\waptconsole\\waptconsole.ini`.

-This sets properly the ``verify_cert`` attribute for the HTTPS communication of WAPT console with the WAPT Server.
+This properly sets the ``verify_cert`` attribute for the HTTPS communication between the WAPT console and the WAPT Server.